Greco-Persian Wars: Size of the Persian forces

-The soldiers of Xerxes I, of all ethnicities, on the tomb of Xerxes I, at Naqsh-e Rostam.
+The representatives from the lands of Persian Empire who bear the throne of Xerxes I, of all ethnicities, on the tomb of Xerxes I, at Naqsh-e Rostam.

 The numbers of troops that Xerxes mustered for the second invasion of Greece have been the subject of endless dispute.
 Most modern scholars reject as unrealistic the figures of 2.5 million given by Herodotus and other ancient sources because the victors likely miscalculated or exaggerated.
 The topic has been hotly debated, but the consensus revolves around the figure of 200,000.

 The size of the Persian fleet is also disputed, although perhaps less so.
 Other ancient authors agree with Herodotus' number of 1,207.
 These numbers are by ancient standards consistent, and this could be interpreted that a number around 1,200 is correct.
 Among modern scholars, some have accepted this number, although suggesting the number must have been lower by the Battle of Salamis.
 Other recent works on the Persian Wars reject this number, viewing 1,207 as more of a reference to the combined Greek fleet in the Iliad.
 These works generally claim that the Persians could have launched no more than around 600 warships into the Aegean.